Three steps to a successful digital strategy

 A BDC study on the use of digital technologies found that 60% of businesses surveyed boosted their productivity, 50% reduced operating costs and 42% improved overall product quality.

-Consider digital technologies such as sales and customer management software, project management tools, sales demand and forecasting software, workforce management software, ecommerce, and digital dashboards to give real-time visual representation of your KPIs.
+Consider digital technologies such as sales and customer management software, project management tools, sales demand and forecasting software, workforce management software, ecommerce, and digital dashboards to give real-time visual representation of your key performance indicators (KPIs).
 There are many more.

 If you devote the time to create and follow a roadmap, you can improve customer experience and employee experience.
 You can also improve growth for your business.